Trump could drive inflation higher with his second-term economic agenda, analysts say

 - Donald Trump's second-term economic agenda includes aggressive tariff hikes, tax cuts and cheap money policy, all of which analysts say could threaten to reheat inflation.

-- Trump has flat-out dismissed this notion, and continues to attack President Joe Biden over the high price of consumer goods.
+- Trump has flat-out dismissed this idea, and continues to attack President Joe Biden over the high price of consumer goods.

 - Inflation reached levels not seen in decades coming out of the pandemic.
 Since then its recovery has been fraught, cooling significantly from those peaks but ticking higher in recent months.